isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-architecture-goal}
 ### Architecture goal

-(syn: quality goal, quality requirement): A quality attribute that the system need to achieve.
+(syn: Architectural quality goal, Architectural quality requirement): A quality attribute that the system needs to achieve and the quality attribute is understood to be an architectural issue.

+Hence, the architecture needs to be designed in a way to fullfill this architectural goal.
 These goals often have _long term character_ in contrast to (short term) project goals.

+Category: Fundamental

 {#term-architecture-model}
 ### Architecture model